New York prison break ends with shooting of second fugitive

 D‘Amico, who said police had intended to apprehend Sweat without using force if possible, said he did not know when the two fugitives parted ways during their three-week trek.

-Security was tight outside the Alice Hyde Medical Center in Malone, where Sweat was first taken.
+Security was tight outside the Alice Hyde Medical Center in Malone, where Sweat was taken.

-“I think a lot of people are going to rest easier tonight,” said Jessica Randall, 38, of Malone, who was shopping with her husband when she saw police vehicles speed by.
+“I think a lot of people are going to rest easier tonight,” said Jessica Randall, 38, of Malone, who was shopping with her husband when she saw a convoy of police vehicles speed by.

-CNN showed footage of an ambulance and police convoy which it reported later took Sweat to a hospital in the state capital, Albany.
+CNN showed footage of an ambulance and several police cars leaving the hospital in Malone, and said Sweat was being taken to a hospital in the state capital, Albany.

-Sweat’s mother Pamela told a CNN affiliate in upstate New York that she sighed with relief and then started crying when she heard her son was caught but not killed.

-She said he had known better than to seek help from her.

 Capturing the suspect alive should enable New York state prison authorities to learn more about how the pair managed to break out and use that information to tighten security.